 - Canada's defence sector is comprised of over 600 firms that contribute \$9.6 billion in GDP and support approximately 81,200 jobs.
-The sector has established areas of strength, including combat ground vehicles, aircraft systems and components, military maintenance, repair and overhaul activities, naval shipbuilding and design, and ammunitions. - Canadian and U.S. defence industrial bases have been highly integrated since the Second World War, when arrangements were established to supply allied militaries through what Prime Minister Mackenzie King called "a common plan for the economic defence of the western hemisphere".47 - The U.S. serves as a key supplier to the Canadian Armed Forces and is the primary export destination for Canadian defence technologies. - Several of the world's leading defence and aerospace manufacturers operate seamlessly on both sides of our border, and many of Canada's largest defence firms are subsidiaries of major U.S. companies.
+The sector has established areas of strength, including combat ground vehicles, aircraft systems and components, military maintenance, repair and overhaul activities, naval shipbuilding and design, and ammunitions. - The U.S. serves as a key supplier to the Canadian Armed Forces and is the primary export destination for Canadian defence technologies. - Several of the world's leading defence and aerospace manufacturers operate seamlessly on both sides of our border, and many of Canada's largest defence firms are subsidiaries of major U.S. companies.